MagantiNeeharika/GoogleCapstoneProject/README.md

 Refer to the **LINKS TO FILES** section for the Analyzed Dataset using R Programming.

 #### LINKS TO FILES
-[Bellabeat.R](https://github.com/MagantiNeeharika/GoogleCapstoneProject/blob/main/Bellabeat.R) - Analyzed Dataset of Case Study-2(Bellbeat) of Google Capstone Project using R.
+- [Bellabeat.R](https://github.com/MagantiNeeharika/GoogleCapstoneProject/blob/main/Bellabeat.R) - Analyzed Dataset of Case Study-2 (Bellabeat) of Google Capstone Project using R.

 #### INSIGHTS